jullianrives7/AirBnB_UI_Clone/README.md

 ## Installation & Setup

 - Fork / clone down this repo : [Galvanize MCSP-16 : FEC Team 5 Github Repo](https://github.com/jullianrives7/Galvanize_FEC_Team5)
-- Optional: To set the backend of this project to run locally, go to the 'server.js' file within the 'server' directory and change "production" to "dev" on line 5.
-Then go to the 'config.js' file in the 'server' directory and alter the connection string to point at your localized db (docker container was used in this example)
+- Optional (1): To set up the backend of this project to run locally, go to the 'server.js' file within the 'server' directory and change "production" to "dev" on line 5.
+- Optional (2): Next, go to the 'config.js' file in the 'server' directory and alter the connection string to point at your localized db (docker container was used in this example)
 - cd into 'server' directory and install backend dependencies

 ```bash